D. A. Wallach: Solo career, collaborations, and film

 Outside of Chester French, Wallach has worked with Supa Dups, forming the group D.A. & the Supa Dups.
-They collaborated in 2011 and released 2 singles, Who Do You Know and Too Cool (feat.
+They collaborated in 2011 and released two singles, "Who Do You Know" and "Too Cool" (feat.
 Vybz Kartel).
 Wallach originally met Supa Dups while he was doing studio work in Los Angeles.
-He also wrote and sang the hook for the song Play Your Part with Rick Ross, Wale, and Meek Mill in 2011.
-The song was a single on the first Maybach Music Album, and Wallach also appeared in the 2011 music video for the song.
+He also wrote and sang the hook for the song "Play Your Part" with Rick Ross, Wale, and Meek Mill in 2011.
+The song was a single on the first Maybach Music album, and Wallach also appeared in the 2011 music video for the song.

 He appeared in the 2012 film Artifact produced by Jared Leto.
 The film was a documentary about Leto's band Thirty Seconds to Mars, its lawsuit against Virgin EMI Records, and the making of the album This Is War.
-Wallach also worked with Pharrell Williams to co-write the song The Way It Is (Vector's Theme), a song on the soundtrack for the 2010 film Despicable Me.
+Wallach also worked with Pharrell Williams to co-write the song "The Way It Is (Vector's Theme)", a song from the soundtrack for the 2010 film Despicable Me.

 In 2013, Wallach began writing and recording music as a solo artist.
-He played his music for Odd Future and Frank Ocean manager Chris Clancy, who then partnered with Harvest Records to release Wallach's solo project.
-He released his first single, entitled Glowing, in October 2013, which debuted in a music video directed by Tyler, The Creator.
+He played his music for Odd Future and Frank Ocean's manager Chris Clancy, who then partnered with Harvest Records to release Wallach's solo project.
+He released his first single, titled "Glowing", in October 2013, which debuted in a music video directed by Tyler, the Creator.
 The video was originally released "anonymously" before Wallach came out as the singer of the song in an interview with MTV, who called it a "Beatles-esque love song."
 When asked why he released the video anonymously, Wallach stated that he just wanted people to enjoy the song.
-Wallach followed up with his second solo release, Farm, in November 2013.
+Wallach followed up with his second solo release, "Farm", in November 2013.

 In 2016, Wallach had a small role in the musical film La La Land, working with former Harvard classmates and bandmates Damien Chazelle and Justin Hurwitz.

 Business career

 In 2011, Wallach was selected by Sean Parker, Shakil Khan, and Daniel Ek to be the official artist-in-residence for Spotify.
 In that capacity, he created and led the Artist Services team, which oversaw the company's relationships with musicians and managers, discussing how the service works, its payment model, and promotions.
 He has also driven different products for the company including its Artist Analytics dashboard and its merchandise and ticketing products.
 He has advocated publicly for subscription music services to be embraced by both artists and the music industry.
 Spotify's subscribers grew from one million to 20 million prior to him leaving the company in 2015.

 Wallach has invested in and advised technology companies that have included Fancy, digital currency network Ripple, and telemedicine innovator Doctor On Demand.
 Wallach partnered with billionaire Ron Burkle in 2016 to form Inevitable Venture, a venture fund based in Los Angeles.
-He initially met Burkle through at a Grammy party and helped him invest in Spotify.
+He initially met Burkle at a Grammy party and helped him invest in Spotify.

 Other investments by Wallach have included SpaceX and Emulate.